DanTCIM/ValAct_RAG/data/md/PBR/2022-AAA-PBR-Reflecting_COVID-19_Life_Mortality.md

-# Reflection of COVID-19 in Life Insurance Mortality Improvement <br> A Discussion Brief <br> Academy of Actuaries Life Experience Committee <br> May 23, 2022
+# Reflection of COVID-19 in Life Insurance Mortality Improvement <br> A Discussion Brief
+Academy of Actuaries Life Experience Committee <br> May 23, 2022

 The American Academy of Actuaries Life Experience Committee is discussing how pandemics, and specifically COVID-19, would appropriately be reflected in projects such as asset adequacy testing and principle-based reserves (PBR) testing.
 The committee's conclusion was that we will likely not find the perfect answer.
 However, it believes that it would be helpful to develop a list of considerations that may be considered when developing mortality improvement assumptions.